silaspe/maths/docs/rand.md

 Genesis 1:6

-And then God planned to created an expanse to separate the water from the water.
+And then God said "let there be an expanse to separate the water from the water".

 Genesis 1:7

-And then God created an expanse to separate the water above the expanse (probably rain) from the water below it (ocean).
+And then just that happened, God created an expanse to separate the water above it (probably rain) from the water below it (ocean).

 Genesis 1:8

 God called the expanse "sky".
 This concludes the second day.

+$$ \text{Tuesday} $$

+Genesis 1:9

+But the earth still pretty much looked like a ball of water, so God gathered the water revealing dry ground.

+Genesis 1:10

+God called the dry ground "land" and the gathered waters he called "seas", and God saw that it was good.

+Genesis 1:11

+And then, on the land, God created vegetation, i.e. seed bearing plants, trees that produce fruit, etc.

+Genesis 1:12

+And then just that happened, and God saw that it was good.

+Genesis 1:13

+This concludes the third day.